-BEng(Hons) in Mechatronics Engineering UWE Bristol
+BEng(Hons) in Mechatronics Engineering

 Gain industry-like experience in our Digital Engineering Laboratory by working on Cyber-Physical Factory, Virtual and Augmented Reality Space and Artificial Intelligence based experiments.
 Our facilities are equipped with modules from SIEMENS, FESTO, and other leading industrial equipment providers.